Elks fall in semifinal PKs

 After DeVries' goal, the Elks (19-3-4) turned the tables, kicking up the offense another notch and largely outplaying the Sailors from there on.

-"I think the game turned," Elks head coach Nate Plum said.
+"I think the game turned," Plum said.
 "Our conditioning took over.
 The fact that we were so deep kind of took over.
 I think we're if not better you know, equally as dangerous."

 The Elks end the 2020 season with their deepest playoff run in years with a team loaded with 13 seniors.